yanlin-group/cicd/README.md

 </details>

 Above example shows two `draining` targets and two `healthy` targets exist in the same time.
-It looks like the one of the two `draining` targets is still receving traffic, otherwise we should get `200` from those other two `healthy` targets.
+It looks like one of the two `draining` targets is still receving traffic, otherwise we should get `200` from those other two `healthy` targets.

 To double confirm, we find above request's alb access log record.
 Sensitive data has been replaced with `xxxxxxxx`.